Are you thinking of selling a property?

-It may not be as easy this year as it was last year when the media was awash with reports of hot auction success stories.
+It may not be as easy this year as it was a few years when the media was awash with reports of hot auction success stories.

 At that stage of the cycle tales abounded of the run-down two-bedroom cottage that sailed $100,000 above the reserve, or the inner city apartment that attracted more than 100 people and at least six bidders.

 Then there were the reports of the ever-increasing median prices of homes in our capital cities, with Sydney topping $1 million and Melbourne hitting $755,000.

 With all of these champagne-popping property stories, the average punter could be forgiven for thinking that selling your home for a huge sum of money is as simple as knocking up a “for sale” sign on the front lawn.